ethereum/web3.py/docs/web3.net.rst

 .. py:method:: Net.chainId(self)

-    This method is not implemented.
-You must manually determine your chain ID for now.
+    This method is trivially implemented.
     It will always return `None`, which is a valid chainId to specify in the transaction.

+    If you want the real chainId of your node, you must manually determine it for now.

-    It means the transaction (may be) replayable on other forks of the network.
+    Note that your transactions (may be) replayable on forks of the network you intend, if :ref:`eth-account` and using a chainId of `None`.

     .. code-block:: python